Dr. Lim speaks with a patient

 • Prepare manuscripts for publication

-Over the course of the program, all trainees will participate in weekly MIGS didactic sessions.
-Reading material on a clinical topic is assigned to the trainees and is supervised by the MIGS faculty.
-Particular attention will be given to areas of controversy and new research and include the AAGL core reading articles.
-Topics to be discussed will closely follow the AAGL FMIGS educational objectives and will utilize the most recent literature and/or textbooks, including but not limited to the AAGL FMIGS reading list.
+Over the course of the program, all fellows will participate in weekly CBG didactic sessions.
+Reading material on a clinical topic is assigned to the trainees and is supervised by the CBG faculty.
+Particular attention will be given to areas of controversy and new research, and will include the AAGL core reading articles.
+Topics to be discussed will closely follow the AAGL FCBG educational objectives and will utilize the most recent literature and/or textbooks, including but not limited to the AAGL FCBG reading list.

-Trainees will also participate in a monthly Interdisciplinary Deep Endometriosis Conference with the MRI radiology team to review clinical cases and published literature and develop research studies and protocols for deeply infiltrative endometriosis.
+Fellows will also participate in a monthly Interdisciplinary Deep Endometriosis Conference with the MRI radiology team to review clinical cases and published literature, and develop research studies and protocols for deeply infiltrative endometriosis.

 In addition, our Department hosts weekly Grand Rounds and Morbidity and Mortality conferences.